Gust4voSales/Gust4voSales/README.md

 ##  👋 Hello there, I'm Gustavo Sales, a full stack developer 🚀 from Brazil.

 ### 👨🏻‍💻 About Me
-Bachelor's degree in Computer Science, currently working as a developer at Bounty.
+Bachelor's degree in Computer Science, currently working as a developer at LIQI Digital Assets.
 I have extensive experience in the entire software development lifecycle.
 The technologies I specialize in are React, React Native, and Node.js, but I'm always determined to learn new tools.
 I am proactive, responsible, agile, and communicative.

 🖱 I have knowledge with techs such as Ruby on Rails, Native Android with Kotlin and Python for data science and machine learning as well.